-When you move on to the Sixth Form you will be expected to study three subjects (occasionally four if, for example, you choose to study a subject like Further Mathematics) for two years.
+When you move on to the Sixth Form you will be expected to study three subjects (occasionally four if, for example, you choose to study a subject like Further Mathematics) or if you have demonstrated excellent academic potential for two years.
 For most subjects it is important to have taken the GCSE but this is not the case for all of them.
 All GCSE subjects except Information and Communications Technology are currently available in the Sixth Form.
 You will also have the opportunity to start Business Studies, Psychology, Economics and Government and Politics.
-The School regular reviews the Sixth Form Curriculum and Sociology and some IT-related options are currently under consideration.
+The School regularly reviews the Sixth Form Curriculum.

 Most subjects at degree level have few specific A level subject requirements; what is usually more important is the actual grades you achieve.
 The information on the next few pages is believed correct at time of publication.
 However, it should be taken as a likely indication only.
-Requirements can vary from one university to another and universities reserve the right to change entry requir ments at any time.
+Requirements can vary from one university to another and universities reserve the right to change entry requirements at any time.
 To be sure of the current specific A level subject requirements of a course at a particular university, you should check the university's website or contact the university directly.